microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

    profile from the user settings does not already exist, make sure to apply the UserJson.globals.defaults settings first.
 Also layer Color schemes and keybindings.
-  - If a profile with a `source` does not exist, don't create a new Profile object for it.
-That generator didn't run, so we'll effectively hide the profile.
+  - If a profile has a `source` key, but there is not an existing profile with a matching `guid` and `source`, don't create a new Profile object for it.
+    Either that generator didn't run, or the generator wanted to delete that profile, so we'll effectively hide the profile.
 1. Re-order the list of profiles, to match the ordering in the UserJson.
 If a profile doesn't exist in UserJson, it should follow all the profiles in the UserJson.
 If a profile listed in UserJson doesn't exist, we can skip it